 Name Description PerformTagging If checked, this port is a tagged (Trunk) Port.
 It can belong to multiple port-based VLANs and a VLAN tag is inserted in every frame it transmits.
 If it is not checked, the port is an untagged (Access) port.
+The default is disabled.
 VlanldList Identifies which VLANs this port is assigned.
 DiscardTaggedFrames If selected, and the port is untagged (an access port), tagged frames received on the port are discarded by the forwarding process.
 If clear, tagged frames are processed normally.
+The default is disabled.
 DiscardUntaggedFrames If selected and the port is tagged (a trunk port),untagged frames received on the port are discarded by the forwarding process.
 If clear, untagged frames are processed normally.
+The default is disabled.
 UntagDefaultVLAN If selected, even if the port is tagged (a trunk port), frames forwarded to the default VLAN for the port are not tagged.
-DefaultVlanId Specifies the VLAN ID assigned to untagged frames received on this trunk port that match no policy-based VLAN to whch the port belongs.
+The default is disabled.
+DefaultVlanId Specifies the VLAN ID assigned to untagged frames received on this trunk port that match no policybased VLAN to which the port belongs.
 LoopDetect Enables loop detection.
+The default is disabled.
 ArpDetect Enables or disables Address Resolution Protocol (ARP) detection on this port, if Loop Detect is checked.
+The default is disabled.
 LoopDetectAction Specifies the action to be taken after a loop is detected on a specific port.
 Options are portDown and macDiscard.
+The default is portDown.
 SpoofDetect Enables or disables Spoof Detect on a particular port.
 The default value is false.

-Name Description SourceMac Enables source MAC-based VLAN on the port.
+SourceMac Enables source MAC-based VLAN on the port.
+The default is enabled.
 Subnet Enables subnet-based VLAN on the port.
+The default is enabled.

-Protocol Enables protocol-based VLAN on the port.
+Name Description Protocol Enables protocol-based VLAN on the port.
 This feature is always enabled.
 Prec Configures the precedence for VLAN classification: either sourceMac or subnet.
 The default value is sourceMac.